publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch20/schII/m__us_usc_t2_s922.md

             (A) does not reduce automatic spending increases under any program specified in section 906(a) 1 of this title if such increases are required to be reduced by subchapter I of this chapter (or reduces such increases by a greater extent than is so required), or

-            (B) does not sequester the amount of budgetary resources which is required to be sequestered by subchapter I of this chapter (or sequesters more than that amount) with respect to any program, project, activity, or account,
+            (B) does not sequester the amount of budgetary resources which is required to be sequestered by such subchapter (or sequesters more than that amount) with respect to any program, project, activity, or account,

             the President shall, within 20 days after such determination is made, revise the order in accordance with such determination.